San Leanna, Texas: Government and infrastructure

-As of 2019 the mayor of San Leanna is Molly Quirk.
-The aldermen are Charlie Burks (Mayor Pro-Tem), Elaine Voeltz, Danny Villarreal, Helen Rockenbaugh, and Barbara Quarles.
+As of 2025 the mayor of San Leanna is Molly Quirk.
+The aldermen are Danny Villarreal (Mayor Pro-Tem), Mary Wright, Helen Rockenbaugh, and Jonathan Fein.
 Rebecca Howe is the Village Administrator and can be contacted for water connections.
 Mark Schumacher is the zoning chairperson.
-Byron Townsend is the water operator, and Dane Avery is the arborist.
+Byron Townsend is the water operator, and Cahir Doherty is the arborist.
 San Leanna has a zoning ordinance governing usage of land.

 Manchaca Fire/ Rescue (ESD #5), headquartered in an unincorporated area of Travis County, provides San Leanna with fire protection.
 The community is within Travis County Precinct 3.

 San Leanna is located in District 47 of the Texas House of Representatives.
 As of 2016 Paul Workman represents the district.
 San Leanna is within District 25 of the Texas Senate.
 As of 2016 Donna Campbell represents the district.

 San Leanna is in Texas's 25th congressional district; as of 2016 Lloyd Doggett is the representative.